orbitjs/orbit/README.md

 * `rescueFind` -  if no handlers queued by `willFind` are successfully resolved, nor is the default `_find` method itself, then `rescueFind` will be triggered to allow listeners to respond with handlers that might be able to resolve the action.
-Again, these actions will be called successively, until one resolves or the whole queue fails.
+Again, these handlers will be called successively, until one resolves or the whole queue fails.

 * `didFind` - triggered upon the successful resolution of the action by any